buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

 `EC2 <http://aws.amazon.com/ec2/>`_ is a web service that allows you to start virtual machines in an Amazon data center.
 Please see their website for details, including costs.
-Using the AWS EC2 latent buildslaves involves getting an EC2 account with AWS and setting up payment; customizing one or more EC2 machine images ("AMIs") on your desired operating system(s) and publishing them (privately if needed); and configuring the buildbot master to know how to start your customized images for "substantiating" your latent slaves.
+Using the AWS EC2 latent workers involves getting an EC2 account with AWS and setting up payment; customizing one or more EC2 machine images ("AMIs") on your desired operating system(s) and publishing them (privately if needed); and configuring the buildbot master to know how to start your customized images for "substantiating" your latent workers.

-This document will guide you through setup of a AWS EC2 latent buildslave:
+This document will guide you through setup of a AWS EC2 latent worker:

 .. contents::
    :depth: 1